ExpCodeforPaper/CPDE/README.md

 # CPDE

-This is the code of our paper : "Where to Locate Garages: Modeling Public Parking Demand with POI Distribution".
+This is the code of our paper: "Where to Locate Garages: Modeling Public Parking Demand with POI Distribution".

-See model for detais.
+See MATLAB scripts under model for detais.